What Does ADHD Stand For? Explaining Attention Deficit in Simpler Terms

 Explaining attention deficit hyperactivity disorder is complicated — and so vitally important.
 That’s why I often stress that the most part of explaining ADHD — to children or adults — is keeping it simple and stressing that there are no stupid questions.

 What Does ADHD Stand For?

-ADHD stand for attention deficit hyperactivity disorder.
+ADHD stands for attention deficit hyperactivity disorder.
 ADHD is a complex neurological disorder that impacts the executive functions needed to assess, plan, and execute life.
 That is the technical description, which does nothing to explain what ADHD symptoms look like in everyday life.

 Luckily for me, for the last 16 years I have been blessed to have one of the best jobs for an adult with attention deficit disorder (ADHD or ADD).
 I’m a public speaker and a performing artist.
 I get to travel all over the country and even to different parts of the world, each gig offering a different location, a different crowd, and a different vibe.
 I get to stand on stage and share a presentation that combines comedy, creativity, information, and inspiration.
 I’m never bored!

 I give my ADHD symptoms and characteristics a lot of credit for where I am.
 ADHD is both the cause and the consequence of my very unorthodox lifestyle and career.
 I’ve never had a regular job.
 I dropped out of college to pursue speaking, and 20 years later, I still love every moment of it!

 Explaining ADHD to Children — and The Adults Who Care for Them

 My target audience today is primarily educators and student groups.
 However, when I first started, my audiences would vary from event to event.
 One day I could be speaking to 1,000 middle school students, and the next day I might talk to 20 business professionals about what ADHD stands for.
 I loved the variety, and I would book dates for any type of group except one — elementary-age students.